malinlarsson/courses/annotation/2017/practical_session/prokka.md

 You will run BUSCO on 3 bacterial assemblies provided (one E coli, one chlamydia and one streptococcus).
 We will select the lineage set of bacteria.

-BUSCO2 is using augustus to run, as we have no administator rights on uppmax we need to copy the config file of augustus in a folder we can write in and set up de the environment.
+BUSCO2 is using augustus to run, as we have no administator rights on uppmax we need to copy the config file of augustus in a folder we can write in and set up the environment.

 *cp -r ~/annotation_course/course_material/augustus_path .*